madmpro/python-md-showable/docs/docs/index.md

-<span style="color: red; font-weight: bold;">NOTE: This content is for LSCC tutorial/workshop authors.
-It is not useful to tutorial/workshop attendees</span>

 # Showable extension demo

 A simple component that allows you to have hidden Markdown section (called the body) that is revealed when the user